 Have your child practice wearing it while doing drills or playing their sport before the season starts.

 Have a special place to store the cloth face covering.
 For example, your child might keep it in the same spot in their sports bag when they are not wearing it.

 Just like you should

 sanitize sports equipment before and after each use, wash cloth face coverings daily in hot water.

 Do not reuse cloth face coverings until they have been cleaned.

 Set a good example

-Coaches and spectators are also encouraged to protect themselves and others by wearing a cloth face covering.
+Coaches, officials, volunteers and spectators are also encouraged to protect themselves and others by wearing a cloth face covering.
 By doing this, they are also setting a good example for young athletes.
 Coaches should wear cloth face coverings when interacting with athletes.
 Spectators should wear cloth face coverings, especially when indoors or when physical distance of 6 feet cannot be maintained.